detective-lo/detective-lo/README.md

 Hi there, I'm Detective!

 I am a queer writer and game developer based out of San Marcos, Texas.
 Currently, I am in university for computer science with additional studies in creative writing and Japanese.
 I am studying C++ and have previously learned Python, Java, and JavaScript.
-My game engines of choice are Godot and GameMaker.
-I love programming, writing, drawing, baking, and playing video games.
+My game engine of choice is Godot.
+Other hobbies of mine are drawing, baking, and playing video games.

 My all-time favorite games are the Hollow Knight and Persona series.